ledwards/holocron/ROADMAP.md

 * desktop app
 * put all the data behind an API
 * Collections
-* CV ingestion of cards
+* CV ingestion of cards for decks, and lookups for Search/Rules